museum-of-war/nft/readme.md

 Running contracts:

+'ganache-local' is the default network defined on brownie-config.yaml - edit here whichever network you want to use from '$ brownie networks list' (or create your own using '$ brownie networks add <env> <id? [key=value, ...]'

 All logic for contract constructors and deployment with relevant comments can be found on scripts/deploy.py

 To deploy contracts: